Teacher's Pension Plan

 The Nova Scotia Teachers' Pension Plan (TPP) and the Canada Pension Plan (CPP) are coordinated except as otherwise stated.

 All teachers contribute whether they teach for a year, a month or a day.
-The contributions are calculated as follows:
+The contributions in 2020 are calculated as follows:

 To the TPP: